HAMPTON, Ga. – Jeff Gordon is back at the track where he made his Cup debut 20 years ago.

 The winner of the race gets $10,000 to donate to the charity of her choice, plus a 7-foot-tall trophy.

-AILING LOGANO: Joey Logano had to sit both Cup practice sessions Saturday because of an illness.
+AILING LOGANO: Joey Logano had to sit out the first of two Cup practice sessions Saturday because of an illness.

 Michael McDowell, who failed to qualify for the AdvoCare 500, was still in Atlanta and agreed to take over behind the wheel for Logano to put a few miles on the No. 20 car.